ELee-Wuollet13/Project3/README.md

 #### Description

-This program takes in use input and returns numbers them with those including three, two and one converted into strings.

-####This application will:

 The user input is pilled from id intake and converted into the variable 'num'

 An array is created called 'array'